jyoo0823/team-whatever-project/README.md

 # Test Cases
 To test if the game fully works, our test cases include:
+1. Press the start button.
+Check that the mode buttons show up.
+2. Check that the modes are accurate.
+(Easy should have 5 sentences, Medium should have 10 sentences, Hard should have 15 sentences.)
+3. Check that the countdown timer displays correctly.
-1. Type in a wrong letter, but the have the same amount of characters as the sentence displayed.
+4. Type in a wrong letter, but have the same number of characters as the sentence displayed.
 Check if the score counter increases.
-2. Try copying the sentence and pasting it in the typing box.
+5. Try copying the sentence and pasting it in the typing box.
+6. Check that the timer displays correctly.
+7. Check that the score increases when you correctly type a sentence in.
+8. Check that the frog jumps and a rock moves to the left when you correctly type a sentence in.
+9. Check that there is background audio starts after hitting start button.
+10. Check that there is a "ribbit" audio after correctly typing a sentence.
+11. Check that the timer and score stop increasing when the game is finished.
+12. Check that a popup appears when the game is finished.
+(Popup should include WPM, time it took to complete the game, and reset button).
+13. Check that the WPM is within reason.
+(We calculated this by using a formula accounts for average length of a word in a sentence.)
+14. Check that reset button reloads the page.